Skip to content ↓

 Enrichment

 There is a regular programme of Drama productions, theatre trips and visiting practitioners.
-These have included our production of The Wiz in 2019, Our House in 2018, visits to Blood Brothers, Leeds University, War Horse and visits from professional theatre practitioners.
+These have included our production of The Addams FAmily in 2024, Billy Elliot in 2023 , School of Rock in 2022, The Wiz in 2019, Our House in 2018, visits to Blood Brothers, Leeds University, Everybody's Talking about Jamie Lord of the Flies, and visits from professional theatre practitioners.